Call for 2018 Applications

 To help you prepare for your study abroad, we can provide information on the UK, and help you with specially-created information packs and pre-departure briefings before you leave for your studies.

 If your scholarship or fellowship is awarded for study in the UK, you will be funded to live in the UK for the period of your study.
 During this time, you will be able to work part-time (no more than twenty hours per week), or full-time during the academic holidays.
-For more information on working while you study in the UK, please visit the Education UK website.
+For more information on working while you study in the UK, please visit the Study UK website.

 You will not be able to work permanently in the UK once your course is finished.
 You are expected to return to your country, where you can put your new skills and experience into practice.